qluvio/add_mez_image_watermark/README.md

 (substitute appropriate PRIVATE_KEY and FABRIC_CONFIG_URL below)

 For now, the image must be uploaded to the fabric separately in preparation.
-Once you have uploaded the image to the fabric, get the address/hash of the object and place in the "image" property of the sample_image_watermark.json file.
+Once you have uploaded the image to the fabric, get the hash of the object substitute it and the image filename in the "image" property of the sample_image_watermark.json file.

 ```
 npm install